hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/06_git_basics.md

 +The two moons may be a problem for Wolfman
 ~~~

-The output is cryptic because
-it is actually a series of commands for tools like editors and `patch`
-telling them how to reconstruct one file given the other.
-If we break it down into pieces:
+The output is cryptic, so let's break it down into pieces:

 1. The first line tells us that Git is producing output similar to the Unix `diff` command
     comparing the old and new versions of the file.